pingcap/community/contributors/workflow.md

 # build and run unit test to make sure all test passed.
 make dev

-# Check checklist before you move on.
+# Check the checklist before you move on.
 make checklist
 ```